-“Yes, I have been ill, very ill, But why do you say that I have lost control of my mind, why do you say that I am mad?
-Can you not see that I have full control of my mind?
-Is it not clear that I am not mad?”
+“Yes, I have been ill, very ill, But why do you say that I have lost control of my mind, why do you say that I am mad?”

-‘The Telltale Heart’, by Edgar Allan Poe is a gothic short story exploring the mind of an old man who is slowly losing his mind and through a narrative point of view we realize just how uncontrollable his actions are.
-He murders another man whom he believes has an evil eye, alerting the authorities and in the end, causing him to confess his sins, leaving the reader with the question ‘is he really mad?’.
-I believe the protagonist of the story holds the traits of a gothic protagonist, one of the elements of a gothic fiction novel, and I will be explaining why in this report.
+‘The Telltale Heart’, by Edgar Allan Poe is a gothic short story exploring the mind of an old man who delves deeper into insanity and through his eyes we realize just how out of control his mind has become.
+He murders a man whom he believes has an ‘evil eye’, and as a result alerts the authorities and in the end, causes him to confess his sins, leaving the reader with the question ‘is he really mad?’.
+I believe the protagonist of this story holds the traits of a gothic protagonist, one of the elements of a gothic fiction novel, and I will be explaining why in this report.

 Five of the six traits apply to this particular gothic protagonist.
 In this report I will be discussing how the protagonist meets two of these descriptors, contrasting qualities and having an air of mystery and will explain how the author has effectively applied these traits to the protagonist, why I can relate this protagonist and the descriptors to myself and society.